mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 * `C` means this is a 'control' row.
 Typically just the header or footer, although I have seen multiline headers in some obscure files.
 You should probably ignore all such lines.
 * `I` means this is an 'information' row.
 These rows contain the column headers of a new table.
 * `D` means this is a 'data' row.
-These rows contain the actual data.
+These rows contain the actual data, corresponding to column names given by the most recent `I` row.

 Again it is worth pointing out that mapping `DISPATCH` and `REGIONSUM` to `DISPATCHREGIONSUM` sounds straightforward, but it is often not.
 Sometimes it would be something like `DISPATCH_REGIONSUM`, sometimes it is something completely different (especially for bids).